PrinceCuet77/Javascript/Modern-JS-Syntax/README.md

 0 1 2 3 4 5
 ```

-- Iterates only array and string
+- Iterates only an array and string
+- Return the value of an array and the element of the string

 ```js
 // Array